gourobdas0103/Heart-Attack-Prediction-and-Analysis/README.md

 - Prediction of heart attack risk
 - Data visualization for analysis

-## Installation

-1. Clone the repository: `git clone https://github.com/preetimahto17/heart-attack-prediction-and-analysis.git`
-2. Navigate to the project directory: `cd heart-attack-prediction-and-analysis`
-3. Install the required dependencies: `pip install -r requirements.txt`

-## Usage

-1. Prepare your dataset in CSV format and place it in the `data` directory.
-2. Run the data preprocessing script: `python preprocess_data.py`
-3. Train the prediction model: `python train_model.py`
-4. Use the trained model for predictions: `python predict.py`

 ## Dataset

 The dataset used for this project is sourced from Kaggle.
 It contains various attributes such as age, sex, blood pressure, cholesterol levels, etc. that are relevant to heart health.